mrdja026/clone-gpt/README.md

 # Model Context Protocol (MCP) Integration

 This application integrates with MCP to enhance JIRA workflow automation.
 The system detects deterministic queries and executes MCP tool/resource calls to fetch data.
 No external MCP repo is required; the server provides built‑in adapters and supports fixtures.
+The legacy `hello_world_mcp` example has been removed as part of repo cleanup.

 ## Supported Deterministic Queries